-‘DWTS’ Judge Derek Hough Shares Underwater Adventure, But Fans Are More Impressed By His Ability To Do This
+'DWTS' Judge Derek Hough Shares Underwater Adventure, But Fans Are More Impressed By His Ability To Do This

 "Did you feel like a merman?
 You are always living the dream," wrote a third Instagram user of the video.

-“You are a perfect example of living life to the fullest.
-You are just a good spirit, a kind and genuine human grateful for the Life God gave you!” penned a fourth fan.
+"You are a perfect example of living life to the fullest.
+You are just a good spirit, a kind and genuine human grateful for the Life God gave you!" penned a fourth person.

-Derek posted what he claimed was a throwback clip to a journey under the sea where he was seen skimming the sandy ocean floor while holding on to a red, moving submersible that propelled him underneath the surface of the blue ocean water.
+Derek posted what he noted was a throwback clip of a journey under the sea where he was seen skimming the sandy ocean floor while holding on to a red, moving submersible which propelled him underneath the surface of the blue ocean water.

-Derek appeared to have goggles atop his face and no breathing apparatus.

-He was seen descending from the top of the ocean to its bottom as he clung to the moving machine, wearing yellow swim trunks.
-Derek almost touched the sandy bottom and ascended to almost the top of the water before descending once again and making a quick loop upward.
+Derek almost touched the sandy floor and rose nearly to the surface before descending once again and making a quick loop upward.
 The clip ended at that moment.

 The serene underwater movie allowed followers who might not be as daring as Derek to have a similar experience without getting wet.

-In response, many of his followers, who watched the short film over 102,000 times thus far, found the underwater scene to be both “serene” and “calming.”
+In response, many of his fans, who watched the short film over 102,000 times thus far, found the underwater scene to be both "serene" and "calming."
 They hit the like button over 17,000 times.

-Derek keeps in constant contact with his fans via Instagram, posting videos almost every day.
-In the past week, alone he has shared several wonderful clips including a dancing video where he appeared to merge into a still image of himself as he grooved in his backyard.
+Derek keeps in constant contact with his fan base via Instagram, posting videos almost every day.
+In the past week alone, he has shared several wonderful clips including a dancing video -- seen here -- where he appeared to merge into a still image of himself as he grooved in his backyard.